【Mavem】Maven基础教程

 Each Plugin is associated with a

-, which is linked to the lifecycle phase(ex:complie)Plugins can be defined inside
+GOAL, which is linked to the lifecycle phase(ex:complie)Plugins can be defined inside

-tagMaven Complie Plugin
+<plugin>section, under<bulid>tagMaven Complie Plugin

 - complie our java files, similar to running

-we can add plugins as following, we are using
+javac <java-class-name> we can add plugins as following, we are using

-here<build> <plugins> <plugin> <groupId>org.apache.maven.plugins</groupId> <artifactId>maven-compiler-plugin</artifactId> <version>3.10.1</version> </plugin> </plugins> </build>
+maven-compiler-pluginhere<build> <plugins> <plugin> <groupId>org.apache.maven.plugins</groupId> <artifactId>maven-compiler-plugin</artifactId> <version>3.10.1</version> </plugin> </plugins> </build>we can added a class and

-will complie it and put it intarget
+maven-compiler-pluginwill complie it and put it intargetfolder

 - complie our java files, similar to running